inspec/inspec-habitat/README.md

 ## Contributing

-If you'd like to contribute to this project please see [Contributing Rules](CONTRIBUTING.md).
+If you'd like to contribute to this project, please see [Contributing Rules](CONTRIBUTING.md).
 The following instructions will help you get your development environment setup to run integration tests.